 The Holy Spirit speaks (Acts 8:29), teaches and inspires (2 Peter 1:21), guides (John 16:13 NKJV), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8) and can be grieved (Ephesians 4:30).
 These are all traits that usually belong to a person and not just a force.

-Thus we learn that the Father, Son and Holy Spirit have distinct roles in the Godhead.
-May “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14 NKJV).
+Thus, we learn that the Father, Son and Holy Spirit have distinct roles in the Godhead.
+Paul taught that when he wrote may “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14).

 In His service,